mochi/mochikit/doc/rst/MochiKit/Color.rst

 :mochidef:`Color.prototype.asRGB()`:

-    Return the RGB (red, green, blue, alph) components of this color as an object with ``r``, ``g``, ``b``, and ``a`` properties that have values between ``0.0`` and ``1.0``.
+    Return the RGB (red, green, blue, alpha) components of this color as an object with ``r``, ``g``, ``b``, and ``a`` properties that have values between ``0.0`` and ``1.0``.